 - b.
 The management has represented that, to the best of its knowledge and belief, no funds have been received by the Company from any person(s) or entity(ies), including foreign entities ('the Funding Parties'), with the understanding, whether recorded in writing or otherwise, that the Company shall, whether directly or indirectly, lend or invest in other persons or entities identified in any manner whatsoever by or on behalf of the Funding Party ('Ultimate Beneficiaries') or provide any guarantee, security or the like on behalf of the Ultimate Beneficiaries; and - c.
 Based on such audit procedures performed as considered reasonable and appropriate in the circumstances, nothing has come to my attention that has caused me to believe that the management representations under sub-clauses (a) and (b) above contain any material misstatement. - v.
-The Company has not declared or paid any dividend during the year ended 31 March 2022.
+The Company has not declared or paid any dividend during the year ended 31 March 2023. - vi.
+As proviso to Rule 3(1) of the Companies (Accounts) Rules, 2014 is applicable for the Company only with effect from April 1, 2023, reporting under this clause is not applicable.